-Usage note: This version of the CWE is used with all CWE elements except OBR-4, OBX-3 and OBX-5.
+Implementation Note: This version of the CWE is used with all CWE elements except OBR-4, OBX-3 and OBX-5.
 The CWE_CRE data type is used where it is necessary to communicate a code, text, coding system and the version of coding system the code was drawn from.
 It also allows the communication of an alternate code drawn from another coding system.
 Many coded fields in this specification identify coding systems or value sets that must be used for the field.
 When populating the CWE data types with these values, this guide does not give preference to the triplet in which the standard code should appear.
 The receiver is expected to examine the coding system names in components 3 and 6 to determine if it recognizes the coding system.

 The CWE data type allows communication CWE Statuses that indicate whether the value is known or not, not applicable, or not available (HL7 Table 0353-CWE Status Codes).
 The full set of allowable values and its use is described in Chapter 2A, Section 2.A.13 under Data Missing.
 This will be allowed for all uses of CWE_CRE, except in SPM-4.

-Example: |625-4^Bacteria identified:Prid:Pt:Stool:Nom:Culture^LN^BAC^Bacteria Culture^99Lab^2.26^May 2006|

 CWE_CR – Coded with Exceptions – Code Required

 Note: This guide pre-adopts the structure of the CWE data type from HL7 Version 2.7.
 1